-Fig. 10a shows a comparison of $\mu$ Dose-based simulated environmental dose rates to values derived from TSAC/ICP-OES measurements performed at the Bayreuth Luminescence Laboratory.
-With samples Gi343, Gi455 and Gi465, there are three samples for which neither an agreement on the $1\sigma$ -level nor on the $2\sigma$ -level could be achieved.
+Figure 10a shows a comparison of $\mu$ Dose-based simulated environmental dose rates to values derived from TSAC/ICP-OES measurements performed at the Bayreuth Luminescence Laboratory.
+With samples Gi343, Gi455 and Gi465, there are three samples for which agreement could not be achieved on the $1\sigma$ level or on the $2\sigma$ level.
 These samples have already been identified to be problematic (see discussion above).
-With respect to the Bayreuth samples, 88 % of the simulated environmental dose rates coincide within $2\sigma$ , and still 79 % within $1\sigma$ .
+With respect to the Bayreuth samples, 88 % of the simulated environmental dose rates coincide within $2\sigma$ and 79 % still within $1\sigma$ .

-Fig. 10b-d illustrate the results of $\mu$ Dose-HRGS comparisons for different laboratories.
-With 25 % (Heidelberg), 36 % (Gliwice) and 50 % (Cologne), the proportions of samples for which an agreement on the $1\sigma$ -level can be observed is substantially lower than for the $\mu$ Dose-TSAC/ICP-OES comparison.
-On the $2\sigma$ -level of agreement, 100 % (Heidelberg), 86 % (Gliwice) and 80 % (Cologne) of the calculated simulated dose rates coincide with the respective dose rate values derived from $\mu$ Dose-measurements.
+Figure 10b-d illustrate the results of $\mu$ Dose-HRGS comparisons for different laboratories.
+With 25 % (Heidelberg),

+36 % (Gliwice) and 50 % (Cologne), the proportions of samples for which agreement on the $1\sigma$ level can be observed is substantially lower than for the $\mu$ Dose-TSAC/ICP-OES comparison.
+On the $2\sigma$ level of agreement, 100 % (Heidelberg), 86 % (Gliwice) and 80 % (Cologne) of the calculated simulated dose rates coincide with the respective dose rate values derived from $\mu$ Dose measurements.

-Overall, 55~% of the simulated environmental dose rates for all investigated samples coincide within $1\sigma$ and 88~% show an agreement on the $2\sigma$ -level.
-In total, the measured-to-given-ratios range from 0.48 to 2.81 and average at a value of 1.04, which improves to 1.00 if the above mentioned three problematic samples are not considered.
-80~% of the calculated measured-to-given ratios lie within 15~% of unity, indicating an overall very good rate of agreement for the simulated environmental dose rates.
-In summary, we can conclude that $\mu$ Dose-measurements provide results which allow the calculation of dose rates that are in accordance with dose rate values derived from well-established methods of environmental dose rate determination.
+Overall, 55% of the simulated environmental dose rates for all investigated samples coincide within 1 $\sigma$ and 88% show agreement on the 2 $\sigma$ level.
+In total, the measured-togiven ratios range from 0.48 to 2.81 and average at a value of 1.04, which improves to 1.00 if the above-mentioned three problematic samples are not considered.
+80% of the calculated measured-to-given ratios lie within 15% of unity, indicating an overall very good rate of agreement for the simulated environmental dose rates.
+In summary, we can conclude that $\mu$ Dose measurements provide results which allow the calculation of dose rates that are in accordance with dose rate values derived from well-established methods of environmental dose rate determination.